The Best Restaurants In Downtown Miami guide image

 These are our favorite places to eat in Downtown.

 There is no neighborhood that better embodies Miami’s ridiculous extremes than Downtown.
-Here, in just a 10-minute walk, you’ll pass abandoned shops, highrise apartments your favorite celebrity couldn’t even afford, and club kids wandering out of Space at 9am, looking for breakfast.
+Here, in just a 10-minute walk, you’ll encounter abandoned lots alongside highrise apartments your favorite celebrity couldn’t even afford—all while dodging squinting people wandering out of Miami clubs at 9am, looking for breakfast.
 Downtown’s restaurants are every bit as wide-ranging, with dining rooms full of people who might actually say something like, “Well, I just had caviar last night,” mere blocks away from cash-only cafeterias with no AC.
-This guide spans that entire spectrum with everything from an Israeli restaurant in a diamond mall to one of the best places for Spanish food in the city.
+This guide spans that entire spectrum.

 THE SPOTS

 We have never had a more perfect slice of pizza than the ones served at Miami Slice, a small counter-seating spot on the northern edge of Downtown.
+This is also why this place often has a line that could take hours (both for takeout and dine-in).
 The five or six New York-style slices you’ll find here have a crust that’s crispy edge-to-edge, yet still warm and fluffy when you bite into it.
-The toppings—like candied cherry tomatoes, garlic confit cream, and pesto swirls—are dispersed with the restraint of a famous Danish architect.
-The highlight of the menu, a pepperoni slice with red sauce, hot honey, and an optional (but non-negotiable) glob of additional stracciatella, made us briefly lose consciousness.
+The highlight of the menu, a pepperoni slice with red sauce, hot honey, and an optional (but non-negotiable) glob of additional stracciatella, makes us briefly lose consciousness.
 There isn’t much to do here but grab a slice at the counter or take a whole pie to go.
 But that’s fine because this is a pizza that deserves one million percent of your undivided attention.

 NIU Kitchen is a Catalan spot that is one of our favorite restaurants in the entire city.
-It went through lots of changes during the pandemic, and has recently taken over the space that once housed its sister restaurant, Arson.
-But all you need to know is that it’s still a great restaurant.
+It went through lots of changes during the pandemic, and has recently taken over the space that once housed its sister restaurant.
+But all you need to know is that it’s still a great restaurant for a highly memorable meal.
 The outstanding dishes include things like cold tomato soup with mustard ice cream and the ous, a bowl of poached eggs and truffled potato foam.
-Plus, it’s just a really lovely place to hang out and have a lazy, delicious dinner with a bottle of great wine.
+Plus, it’s just a really lovely place to hang out and have a lazy dinner with a bottle of great wine.

 RESERVE A TABLE